risc0/risc0/website/api_versioned_docs/version-3.0/generating-proofs/local-proving.md

 # Local Proving

-RISC Zero offers a fully \[open-source] prover.
+RISC Zero offers a fully [open-source] prover.
-Users can run the \[zkVM] locally, generating proofs using their own hardware.
+Users can run the [zkVM] locally, generating proofs using their own hardware.
-The \[feature flags] include options to toggle between CPU and GPU proving.
+The [feature flags] include options to toggle between CPU and GPU proving.

 ## Local vs. Remote Proving

+For most use cases, we recommend remote proving using [Boundless].

 Proving with **private data** is a key reason to consider using local proof generation, as whoever is generating the proofs can see all private information involved.
 With local proof generation your private data never leaves your machine.